Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature

 \section{Introduction}

-Lithium-ion batteries have been widely used as energy storage systems in various applications, such as electric vehicles, and microgrids due to their high power and energy density, rapid response, and long lifetime characteristics \cite{schmuch2018performance}.
+Lithium-ion batteries have been widely used as energy storage systems in various applications, such as electric vehicles and microgrids, due to their high power and energy density, rapid response, and long lifetime characteristics \cite{schmuch2018performance}.
 However, as a result of a complex interplay of different physical and chemical degradation mechanisms, the performance (e.g., available energy and available power) of lithium-ion batteries gradually degrades over their service lives, where the degradation rate is a nonlinear function of storage and cycling conditions (temperature, state-of-charge (SoC) window, charge/discharge current, energy throughput, etc).
-In some cases, accelerated capacity fade can not only lead to accelerated performance degradation but also safety issues of a battery \cite{martinez2018technical}.
+In some cases, accelerated capacity fade can not only lead to accelerated performance degradation but also battery safety issues \cite{martinez2018technical}.

-In both field data and experimental testing of commercial lithium-ion batteries, it has been observed that the capacity fade exhibits a two-stage behavior, with a slow degradation rate in the first stage and then an accelerated degradation rate in the second stage \cite{dubarry2012synthesize} \cite{he2011prognostics} \cite{yang2017prognostics}.
-The transition from the first stage to the second stage infers a knee pattern on the capacity fade curve.
+In both field data and experimental testing of commercial lithium-ion batteries, it has been observed that the capacity fade often exhibits a two-stage behavior, with a slow degradation rate in the first stage and then an accelerated degradation rate in the second stage \cite{dubarry2012synthesize} \cite{he2011prognostics} \cite{yang2017prognostics}.
+The transition from the first stage to the second stage infers a knee appearance on the capacity fade curve.
 Generally, the knee occurs within a 70-95\% capacity retention window depending on the operating conditions \cite{attia2022knees}.
 Furthermore, it has been experimentally demonstrated that reusing lithium-ion batteries in less-demanding second-life applications may not slow down the aging trend once the knee has already occurred \cite{martinez2018technical} \cite{martinez2016evaluation} \cite{zhang2019accelerated}.
-Therefore, for safety and performance reasons, the occurrence of the knee should be avoided, or at least delayed, to ensure a long battery lifetime, and batteries with knee occurrence should normally be retired immediately from operation, either in their first-life or second-life applications \cite{martinez2018technical}.
+Therefore, for safety and performance reasons, the occurrence of the knee should be avoided, or at least delayed, to ensure a long battery lifetime.
+Batteries with knee occurrence should normally be retired immediately from operation, no matter if it is in their first-life or later-life application \cite{martinez2018technical}.